Working with boards

 You can move items around within a column, which lets you order tasks any way you like, such as by priority, complexity, or due date.

-If you are a JIRA Core Administrator, you can drag the columns into any order you like without affecting the issue workflow.
+If you're a Jira Core admin, you can drag the columns into any order you like without affecting the issue workflow.

 Board columns are related to your project workflow

-JIRA Core Administrators can move columns around.
+Jira Core admins can move columns around.
 To add or rename columns, you need to edit the workflow.
 For more information, see How do I build the workflow I want?

 Why can't I see issues on the board?